In this guide, I’ll show you how to import an Excel file into Access.

 At times, you may get errors when importing your data into Access.
 One way to avoid those errors, is by selecting the data type of Short Text for each field when importing your data.
 Once the data is imported, you can apply different formatting.

-(11) From the drop-down menu, select ‘Client ID’ to be your primary key.
-This primary key is a unique key that represents each of your clients.
-It will be used to link with other tables.
-Finally, press Next.
+You may now choose to ‘Let Access add primary key.’
+This primary key is a unique key that represents each of your records.
+It can be used to link with other tables.
+Finally, press Next:

-(13) Press Close.
-Optionally, you may wish to check the box ‘Save import steps’ if you intend to repeat the same steps as above when importing your data from Excel.
+Press Close.
+Optionally, you may wish to check the ‘Save import steps’ box if you intend to repeat the same steps as above when importing your data from Excel.